Employment Checks Contract

 All employment checks are covered by this contract – including checks for ongoing (permanent) staff, fixed-term contract and contingent staff.
 This includes:

-• Nationally Coordinated Criminal History Checks (NCCHC)
+• Nationally Coordinated Criminal History Checks (NCCHC) – Australian Criminal Intelligence Commission (ACIC)

-• Probity checks
+• Global Sanction checks

-• Directorship checks
+• Directorship check

-• Qualification checks
+• Qualification check

-• Employment history checks
+• Employment history check

-• Professional membership checks
+• Professional membership check

 What's not covered